medic/cht-docs/content/en/contribute/code/workflow.md

 ### In progress

 Issues in this column are being actively worked on, which includes development, design, documentation, code reviews, and testing.
-A work is considered complete when the documentation and test coverage (unit tests, e2e tests or integration tests) are finalized and the reviewers have approved it.
+An issue is considered complete when the documentation and test coverage (unit tests, e2e tests or integration tests) are finalized and the reviewers have approved it.

 #### Involve quality assistance early